Terms and Conditions

 These terms and any questions regarding Simonsen Vogt Wiig’s assignment are governed by Norwegian law.

-Legal venue is the venue of the division in which the lawyer in charge of the case has his or her day-to-day work, either Oslo, Bergen, Stavanger or Nord-Troms City/District Court.
+The legal venue is the city/district court of the division in which the lawyer in charge of the case has his or her day-to-day work, either Oslo, Bergen, Kristiansand, Stavanger, Trondheim or Nord-Troms and Senja.
 For cases where the lawyer in charge is working in Singapore, Oslo City Court will be the legal venue.

 18. Termination of engagement